 Nobody likes paying a cancellation fee, which is why it’s a good idea to have one if you’re struggling with no shows.
-Of course, while a last minute cancellation is an inconvenience to your business, your policy should be reasonable.
-If you try to charge customers $200 for canceling less than 48 hours in advance, it most likely is not going to bode well for business.
+If you take payment in advance, a full refund isn’t really expected here.
+But while a last minute cancellation is an inconvenience to your business, your policy should be reasonable.
+If you try to charge customers $500 for canceling less than 48 hours in advance, it most likely is not going to bode well for business.
 So, what’s the happy medium?

 Policies will range from business to business, but there are some must-haves you should include.
 First and foremost, make your cancellation policy very apparent.
 There’s nothing worse than having something come up last minute, trying to cancel an appointment, and hearing for the first time there’s a penalty for such short notice.

 How much should you charge for a last-minute cancellation fee?

 Remember, these are still your customers and the point is not to punish them.
 You should always aim to create great customer journeys, so be as transparent as possible.
 If they schedule a service over the phone, make sure you and your team let them know how much notice they need to give to cancel.
 And include it in your confirmation and reminder messages as well.